 Unfortunately, the Patriarch accepted the Monothelite teaching.
 Even worse, the Emperor himself accepted it, largely for political reasons.
 So Maximus was accused of treason, taken back to Constantinople against his will, and thrown into prison where he languished for years.
 But he staunchly defended the faith, and the true humanity of the incarnate God, throughout all those years.

 When he was in his early eighties, Maximus was finally sentenced.
 His tongue was cut out so that he could no longer speak "treasonous" words, and his hand was cut off so he could no longer write them.
-He endured all this, as well as exile, public humiliation and beatings, still insisting that Jesus Christ had possessed a human will and a divine will.
-Many years later, at the Sixth Ecumenical Council which took place about two decades after his death, the Church exonerated him and declared his teachings to be true.
+He endured all this, as well as exile, public humiliation and beatings, still insisting that Jesus Christ possessed and exercised both a human will and a divine will.
+At the Sixth Ecumenical Council which took place about two decades after his death, the Church exonerated him and declared his teachings to be true.